The Great Lover (1949 film): Plot

 Unaware that Dabney is a cardsharp, Freddie maintains his pose as a millionaire and enters into a running card game with him and Maximilian.
 Dabney continually deals Freddie a winning hand then deftly changes one card to create a losing hand after Freddie has bet.
 Freddie cannot smoke, since he has been caught smoking before by the troop-leader.
 The boy scouts catch him with smoking on the ship, and threaten to reveal this and get Freddie in trouble.
 They tell him to confess to Alexandria that he is poor.

 Freddie finds out that Alexandria doesn't have a penny to her name, and she laughs when she confesses she was going to ask him to lend her $1000.
 When he unexpectedly wins the card game, he discovers that Dabney has orchestrated the win and confronts him with this.
 Dabney is about to garotte Freddie when Higgins, who is also on the ship, interrupts, without revealing his identity as a detective.
 Later, Dabney murders Higgins and removes all evidence against himself, but not before the latter has warned Freddie to steer clear of Dabney.
-Dabney brings the ship authorities to Higgin's cabin and pretends to discover the murder and frame Freddie.
+Dabney brings the ship authorities to Higgins' cabin and pretends to discover the murder and frame Freddie.

 When Alexandria learns from Dabney that Freddie is a fraud, she makes a fool out of him in front of all the boy scouts.
 Freddie escapes the murder room and hides in a lifeboat.
-The boy scouts have a ceremony and the bugler plays the Last post as they think Freddie has jumped overboard.
+The boy scouts have a ceremony and the bugler plays the Last Post as they think Freddie has jumped overboard.
 Little Tommy finds Freddie hiding in the ship's dog kennels and goes to get Alexandria.
-She believes Freddie when he tells the truth about Dabney, and goes in search of the evidence - a diary that Higgins wrote.
-Dabney catches her in Higgin's cabin and tries to kill her.
-Meanwhile Freddie is lowered on the anchor rope and almost eaten by a shark.
+She believes Freddie when he tells the truth about Dabney, and goes in search of the evidence: a diary that Higgins wrote.
+Dabney catches her in Higgins' cabin and tries to kill her.
+Meanwhile, Freddie is lowered on the anchor rope and almost eaten by a shark.
 When he gets back onboard he intervenes and rescues her from Dabney, becoming her hero of the day.
 They kiss in front of the boys.